SanshanGan/salesforce-notes/notes/OM&LB.md

 summary:

 - Used to track and measure Campaign influence on Opportunities
-- Prequisites: CRM User Permission
+- Prerequisite: CRM User Permission
 - Campaign Influence 1.0: One Campaign is allocated all the Opportunity Amount
 - Customizable Campaign Influence: Multiple Campaigns can be allocated the Opportunity Amount
 - Campaign Influence can be auto associated to Campaigns